 - Researching new projects

-Do you need a lot of cash to get started as a real estate developer?
+Do you need a lot of cash to get started?

 You do need capital to get into real estate development, but you don’t have to have it yourself.
 Most real estate developers finance projects with an investor, personal or bank loan.
 If you’ve never received financing for a real estate project before, you’ll most likely need to work on creating a business plan to present to investors or lenders.
 If you’re taking out a business loan, make sure you shop around to compare rates so you can get the best deal.